How We Moved a Part of Our Company 8,000 km Away

 Another reason was that Chiang Mai is believed to be the nomad capital of Thailand.
 We want to engage in the community, see how people work, maybe organize a couple of meet ups, and exchange experience.
 Chiang Mai just felt like the perfect place in Thailand for us.

 Last but not least — average prices.
-We could have, of course, choosen San Francisco, California for the above reasons, but prices over there are an overkill, even for a well prosperous company, such as ours.
+We could have, of course, choosen San Francisco, California for the above reasons, but prices over there are an overkill, even for a well prosperous software company, such as ours.
 Having in mind that everyone would like to take a trip on the weekends, eat out as much as they can and just enjoy their time-off here, we thought that it would be good if they did not have to think too much about their budgets and focus on the experience.

 The only inconvenience is, that it seems, that an average Thai’s English skills are limited, which leads to many interesting and funny situations.
 But people seem really nice and helpful here, so in combination with hand gestures, google images and some patience from both sides, we have been able to overcome the language barrier every time so far.